ethansilvas/vc-funding-dnn-classification/README.md

 ## Installation Guide

-If you would like to run the program in JupyterLab, install the [Anaconda](https://www.anaconda.com/products/distribution) distribution and run `jupyter lab` in a conda dev environment.
+If you would like to run the program in JupyterLab, install the [Anaconda](https://www.anaconda.com/products/distribution) or [Miniforge for M1 Macbooks](https://github.com/conda-forge/miniforge) distribution and run `jupyter lab` in a conda dev environment.

+I use an M1 Macbook which cannot directly support TensorFlow, but [this guide](https://github.com/mrdbourke/m1-machine-learning-test) can be followed to install Apple's version of TensorFlow.
+For this specific dataset, it is likely better to use an M1 Macbook's CPU rather than GPU which is why I included the `tf.config.set_visible_devices([], 'GPU')` in the first cell of [venture_funding_with_deep_learning.ipynb](./venture_funding_with_deep_learning.ipynb).

 To ensure that your notebook runs properly you can use the [requirements.txt](/Resources/requirements.txt) file to create an exact copy of the conda dev environment used in development of this project.